Normandy American Cemetery and Memorial: History

 On June 6, 1944, the 607th Quartermaster Graves Registration Company of the U.S. First Army established a temporary cemetery, the first American cemetery on French soil in World War II.
-After the war, the present-day cemetery was established a short distance to the east of the original site.
+After the war, on June 8, 1944, the present-day cemetery was established a short distance to the east of the original site.
+At this point, relatives of those buried in the temporary cemetery could choose repatriation of the remains for burial in the USA.
+If burial in France was chosen, reburial took place in the geometric rows seen today.
+The remains of British servicemen who had died on Omaha Beach were disinterred from the temporary cemetery in late 1944 for reburial in the Bayeux war cemetery.

 It was dedicated on July 19, 1956, in the presence of Admiral Thomas C. Kinkaid of the U.S. Navy, representing President Dwight D. Eisenhower, and French General Jean Ganeval, representing President René Coty.

 Like all other overseas American cemeteries in France for World War I and II, the French Government has granted the United States a special concession to the land occupied by the cemetery, for an unlimited duration, free of any charge or any tax, as long as the United States maintains the cemetery.
 It does not benefit from extraterritoriality and remains the property of the French State.
 This cemetery is managed by the American Battle Monuments Commission, a small independent agency of the U.S. federal government, under Congressional acts that provide yearly financial support for maintaining them, with most military and civil personnel employed abroad.
 The U.S. flag flies over these granted soils.